 Specifically, the UN/EDIFACT, the United Nation/Electronic Data Interchange for Administration, Commerce, and Transport.

-This mouthful term describes what the EDIFACT standard is purposed for:
+This is a real mouthful!
+And it describes what the EDIFACT standard is purposed for:

 Typical EDI workflow process

-The buyer company sends the supplier a message with the list of goods that they plan to purchase.
+The buyer company sends the supplier a message with the list of goods they are planning to purchase.

 The supplier sends the buyer's response to his order, noting his consent to the transaction and indicating how accurately the order can be executed.
 It may also indicate the change in prices for the product selected by the buyer.
-The buyer receives advance confirmation of prices and quantity of goods from the supplier.
-The supplier at this time reserves goods in his warehouse for delivery.
+The buyer receives advance confirmation of prices and quantity of goods from the supplier, and then reserves the goods in his warehouse for delivery.

-At the same time as shipment, the supplier sends a notice to the buyer.
-It helps simplify and speed up the process of goods acceptance, as EDI856 (DESADV) contains detailed information about the cargo.
+The supplier sends a notice to the buyer once it has been shipped.
+This helps simplify and speed up the process of goods acceptance, as EDI856 (DESADV) contains detailed information about the cargo.
 For example, container numbers, the hierarchy of packages indicating their types, barcodes, and contents, as well as the physical characteristics of the goods, etc.

 When the buyer accepts the goods from the supplier, he sends him a RECADV message on the received and delivered goods.
-Thus, the Receiving advice is a report from the buyer to the shipper to indicate that the order arrived undamaged at its final destination.
+The receiving advice would therefore be a report from the buyer to the shipper indicating that the order arrived undamaged at its final destination.
 Moreover, rapid notification of the supplier allows him to generate invoices quickly.